timsainb/multicam_airflow_pipeline/README.md

 GRANT ALL ON SCHEMA public TO airflow_user;
 \q
 ```

-Then reload
+Now exit the interactive session with Ctrl-D or equivalent.
+Then reload postgres:
 ```
 sudo systemctl reload postgresql
 ```

-update the config from
+Update the airflow config (usually at `~/airflow/airflow.cfg`) from
 ```
 #sql_alchemy_conn = sqlite:////home/peromoseq/airflow/airflow.db
 ```